jideCreppy/shop-postcode-service/README.md

 # A Note on Adding New Stores
-#### Adding new stores requires you to add geo coordinates (lat, long).
-With the available information downloaded and stored in the postcodes table you can add the correct geo coordinate for a store using this information.
+#### Adding new stores requires you to add geo coordinates (latitude, longitude).
+Using the available data downloaded and stored in the postcodes table you can add the correct geo coordinates for a store.
 Run the following SQL statement to fetch all valid postcodes saved along with their coordinates.

 ```
 SELECT postcode, ST_Y(geo_coordinates) as latitude, ST_X(geo_coordinates) as longitude from postcodes;